 Modern communications technology gives couples who are separated by distance the opportunity to share their lives with each other.
-In long-distance relationships, couples can now connect not only by phone, but also in video-chat by using services such as Skype and FaceTime, which provide access to their partner’s eyes, face, and body language.
+In long-distance relationships, couples can now connect by video, which provides access to their partner’s eyes, face, and body language.

 The article opens with a description of a study run by researchers in Hong Kong and at Cornell University.
 The reported results follow:

 Long-distance lovers felt as much or more trust and satisfaction in their unions as “geographically close” partners…[and] those in long-distance relationships disclosed more personal details to their partner and also idealized each other more.